Sound is a Guernsey charity created to give the island’s young people the opportunity to enjoy and play live music.

 All SOUND music nights are only accessible for people aged between 11 and 17 years of age.
 SOUND provides a door/security person to keep an eye on things, and it is Jon and Anni who run the door and stage.

-The bar in the Fermain Tavern serves non-alcoholic drinks only on SOUND nights, at special discounted prices, tap water is always free of charge.
+The bar serves non-alcoholic drinks only on SOUND nights, at special discounted prices, tap water is always free of charge.

 Parents are welcome to leave their phone numbers with Anni on the door or let her know if their child is leaving earlier.
-Everyone is free to go at the publicised end time of the event.
 Kids can ask to phone their parents free of charge, if they feel they need to.